Ashimi0x/hashnode-backup/cliermhcw000f09jn1bmr2c6r.md

 Conclusion

 Enabling two-factor authentication is an essential step in securing your WordPress site.
+It is also important to recognize that it is one of the required security measures, It is not proven to fix vulnerabilities that might occur due to the use of nulled themes and plugins.

+If you like this guide, Leave a comment and I look forward to your questions.